Consulting Interview Dress Code: What to Wear to a Case Interview (2026)

 Suit

 - Color: Navy blue or charcoal grey.
-Either is equally appropriate.
-Black works but can read as overly severe.
+Either is equally appropriate and both photograph well.
+Black works in some US offices but reads as overly formal in many European and Asian markets, where black suits are reserved for formal events.

 - Fit: The single most important factor.
-Shoulders must sit flat, jacket should button without pulling, trousers should break cleanly at the shoe.
-Get it tailored — a $200 suit that fits looks better than a $600 suit that doesn't.
+Shoulders must sit flat, the jacket should button without pulling across the back, sleeves should end at the wrist bone showing about half an inch of shirt cuff, and trousers should break cleanly at the shoe.
+Get it tailored.

 Shirt

-- Color: White or pale blue.
-These are the two safest options.
+- Color: White or pale blue, the two safest options.
+Pale blue actually photographs slightly better than pure white on camera (see the virtual section below).
 Light grey and soft pink are acceptable but add unnecessary risk.

-- Collar: Point collar or spread collar — both work.
-Avoid button-down collars with a tie (they look informal).
+- Collar: Point or spread collar.
+Both work.
+Avoid a button-down collar with a tie, which looks informal.

 - Fabric: Cotton or cotton-blend.
-Iron it the night before.
+Iron it the night before, paying attention to the collar and cuffs that sit in the interviewer's line of sight.

 Tie

-- Still expected at in-person MBB interviews.
-A tieless dress shirt under a suit jacket reads as business casual, not business professional.
+- Still expected at in-person MBB interviews for men unless the recruiter or event context says otherwise.
+A tieless dress shirt under a suit jacket can read as business casual rather than business professional.

-- Width: 3–3.5 inches.
-Matches the lapel width of a modern suit.
+- Width: 3 to 3.5 inches, matching the lapel width of a modern suit.

 Pocket Square

-A flat white pocket square is a clean addition that signals attention to detail.
-The TV-fold (folded flat, showing about half an inch of white) is the safest choice.
+A flat white pocket square in a TV-fold (showing about half an inch of white) is a clean optional touch that signals attention to detail.
 Avoid puffed folds, colored squares, or anything that draws the eye away from your face.
-According to Management Consulted's suit guide, a pocket square shows you pay attention to details — without obsessing over them.

 Women: Complete Outfit Guide